RadicalxChange/pco-art-docs/docs/004-stewards/001-partcipating-in-stewardship-inaugurations.md

 Users will see separate "Locked" and "Available" balances for their collateral on a work's auction page along with the available actions that they can trigger.

 :::caution
-Not every Auction Pitch allows for open participation.
+Not every Stewardship Inauguration allows for open participation.
 Artists wishing to curate their Stewardship pool may optionally configure eligibility criteria for bidding on the work.
 :::

 ### Closing an Auction

 Once the clock on an auction reaches zero, no more bids are accepted.
 The highest bidder is in line to become the next Steward of the work but does not officially hold this role yet.
 The auction requires a Close Auction transaction.

 This transaction can be executed by _any_ user—the Artist, Steward, bidder, or 3rd-party observer.
-It formally transitions the work from Auction Pitch to Stewardship Cycle by completing the following actions:
+It formally transitions the work from Stewardship Inauguration to Stewardship Cycle by completing the following actions:

 - Transferring the associated NFT from the now-former Steward to the winning bidder (if applicable)
 - Releasing the winning Bid Value from the winning bidder's Locked Collateral to the former Steward's Available Collateral balance (if applicable)&#x20;
 - Transferring the Honorarium from the winning bidder's Locked Collateral to the Creator Circle distribution mechanism
-- Scheduling the start of the next Auction Pitch according to the Stewardship Cycle Duration
+- Scheduling the start of the next Stewardship Inauguration according to the Stewardship Cycle Duration
 - Note: No action is taken on the losing bidders' collateral.
 As they had previously been outbid, they could already cancel and withdraw their bids.